In November of 1878, a baby boy was born aboard the New Zealand ship Waipa, which was under the command of Capt. John Gorn at the time.

 Names that intentionally contain a phrase:

 Amor De Cosmos, the second premier of British Columbia, Canada.
-His name in Portuguese actually means “Love Of Cosmos”.
+His name in Portuguese means “Love Of Cosmos”.

 Condoleezza Rice, current US Secretary of State.
 Name is based on the Italian musical term ‘con dolcezza’ which means ‘[to be played] with sweetness’.